tylermcginnis/re-base/README.md

       - context: (object - required) The context of your component
       - state: (string - required) The state property you want to sync with Firebase
       - asArray: (boolean - optional) Returns the Firebase data at the specified endpoint as an Array instead of an Object
+      - queries: (object - optional) Queries to be used with your read operations.
+See [Query Options](#queries) for more details.

 #### Return Value
   An object which you can pass to `clearBinding` when your component unmounts to remove the Firebase listeners.